Jeff-Meendering/c_practice/README.md

-# c_practice
+# C_Practice

-Welcome to the c_practice repository.
-This project is a curated collection of standalone C programming solutions to a variety of problems, primarily focused on strengthening my foundational knowledge in C programming.
-Here, you will find solutions to 50 different problems that were carefully selected from various online sources to ensure a comprehensive coverage of basic to intermediate C programming concepts.
+Welcome to the C_Practice.
+This collection is comprised of individual C programming solutions that are aimed at both expanding and strengthening my proficiency in the C language.
+Here, you'll find solutions to 50 varied problems that have been carefully chosen from numerous online resources to ensure a well-rounded understanding of basic to intermediate C programming concepts.

-Please note that this repository only contains the solutions to the problems, and not the problems themselves.
-You might need to refer to the original problem sources to understand the context of each solution.
+Please note that every solution within this repository comes with its corresponding problem statement, which is commented out at the top of each C file.
+This way, you can understand the context of the solution directly within the file itself.

-## Project Structure
+# Repository Structure

-This repository contains multiple standalone C files, each named according to the problem it solves.
-Each C file represents a solution to a unique problem.
-There are no interdependencies among these files, and they can be run individually.
+This repository is organized into numerous standalone C files, each named in accordance with the problem it resolves.
+Each C file serves as a solution to a unique problem.
+These files are independent of one another and can be run individually, providing a flexible and modular learning resource.